liflab/beepbeep-3-book/markdown/palettes/README.md

 ![A finite-state machine representing the constraint that `next()` cannot be called before calling `hasNext()` first.](HasNextFSM.png)

-In this FSM, states are numbered 0, 1 and 2; transitions bewtween states are labelled with the method name they represent; for example, when the machine is in state 1, receiving a `next` event will make it move to state 0.
-One of these states is called the *intitial state*, and is identified by an arrow that is not attached to any source state.
+In this FSM, states are numbered 0, 1 and 2; transitions between states are labelled with the method name they represent; for example, when the machine is in state 1, receiving a `next` event will make it move to state 0.
+One of these states is called the *initial state*, and is identified by an arrow that is not attached to any source state.
 In our case, the initial state is 0.
 The "star" label on state 2's arrow indicates that this transition matches any incoming event.

 In BeepBeep's FSM palette, finite-state machines are materialized by an object called <!--\index{MooreMachine@\texttt{MooreMachine}} \texttt{MooreMachine}-->`MooreMachine`<!--/i-->; the origin of that name will be explained a little later.
 The creation of the machine is made by the following code example: